 For more information please email questions to firstname.lastname@example.org.

-Each year workshops are offered in locations around Connecticut.
-These workshops are open to the public and free to attend and are facilitated by published children's authors and illustrators and award winners of the New Voices in Children's Literature competition.
-The workshops provide potential entrants with guidance in preparing Tassy Walden Award submissions according to the entry requirements; provide insight into the standards of the children's book publishing industry; and answer questions about this field and writing and illustrating for an audience of children.
-Workshops have been completed for this year.
+Each year workshop(s) are offered in locations around Connecticut.
+The workshop(s) are open to the public and free to attend and are facilitated by published children's authors and illustrators and award winners of the New Voices in Children's Literature competition.
+The workshop(s) provide potential entrants with guidance in preparing Tassy Walden Award submissions according to the entry requirements; provide insight into the standards of the children's book publishing industry; and answer questions about this field and writing and illustrating for an audience of children.
+Workshops are completed for this year.
 Check back in fall of 2016 for workshops to support the 2017 competition.